Quillen's conjecture and unitary groups: Topological preliminaries.

-\end{thm} The maximality condition on $E$ is needed to ensure that the non-trivial cycle $[\barsub_{E,X,h}]$ is not a boundary.
-This maximality conditions holds, for instance, if $E$ is of rank $r=\rk_p(G)$.
+The maximality condition on $E$ is needed to ensure that the non-trivial cycle $[\barsub_{E,X,h}]$ is not a boundary.
+This maximality condition holds, for instance, if $E$ attains the maximum possible rank among the elementary $p$-subgroups of $G$, i.e., if $r=\rk_p(G)$.
 The conclusion of the theorem implies that $|\A_p(G)|$ is not contractible and, in particular, that Quillen's conjecture holds for $G$.
-In the case $r=\rk_p(G)$ and $R=\ZZ,\QQ$, the theorem shows that the $\Q\D_p$ property holds for $G$. \begin{defn} [$\Q\D_p$] The finite group $G$ with $r=\rk_p(G)$ has the \emph{Quillen dimension at $p$ property}, $\Q\D_p$ for short, if
+If $r=\rk_p(G)$, then the conclusion of the theorem and the fact that top dimension integral homology is a free abelian group, show that the $\Q\D_p$ property holds, see \cite[Definition p.474]{AS1993}. \begin{defn} [$\Q\D_p$] The finite group $G$ with $r=\rk_p(G)$ has the \emph{Quillen dimension property for $p$}, $\Q\D_p$ for short, if